Child-Parent Relationship Therapy Certification

 Receive confirmation of Level 3 CPRT Certification and become a Level 3 Certified CPRT Supervisor!

 In order to maintain certification status, CPRT certification must be renewed every 5 years.
 All renewals will take place November 1 on the year of your given renewal.
-Requirements for renewal include 12 continuing education hours specific to CCPT and/or CPRT, the CPRT renewal application , and a $95 renewal fee.
+Requirements for renewal include 12 continuing education hours facilitated by a Certified CCPT-S/CPRT-S/CCGPT-S and specific to CCPT and/or CPRT, the CPRT Level 3 renewal application, and a $95 renewal fee.